Short Horror

 Content Warnings

-• Major alcohol use, blood, medical content, murder, scars, self harm, sexual assault, sexual content, suicide ideation, torture, vomit
+alcohol use, blood, medical content, murder, scars, self harm, sexual assault, sexual content, suicide ideation, torture, vomit childbirth, domestic violence n/a

 Summary